Claude Code Skills (Agent Skills) Introduction [Internal Study Group Slides]

 This page has been translated by machine translation.
 View original

-I held a "Claude Code Skills (Agent Skills) Study Session" for internal team members (Cloud Business Division Consulting Department).
+I held a "Claude Code Skills (Agent Skills) Study Session" for internal team members (Cloud Business Unit Consulting Department).

 Slide content: The text information is provided below.
-I hope it's helpful.
+I hope you find it helpful.

 Purpose of the Study Session